 Today, it’s quite common to transmit patients’ personal health information electronically between doctors, insurance companies and other entities responsible for patient care.
 Transmitting information this way streamlines the delivery of healthcare services, but can pose certain risks to privacy, if not handled well.
 HIPAA regulations serve to protect patient records and privacy.
 Such regulations must be followed by:(2)

 - Health plans, such as insurance companies and health maintenance organizations (HMOs)

 - Healthcare providers, including doctors, dentists and nursing homes

 - Healthcare information clearinghouses that process and format health information for others

-To ensure regulatory compliance, attorneys in Palm Beach County, which includes the cities of Boca Raton, Jupiter, Wellington, West Palm Beach and other areas, are available to offer legal advice and representation.
+To ensure regulatory compliance, the attorneys at Cathleen Scott & Associates, P.A. in Palm Beach County are available to offer legal advice and representation.
 HIPAA compliance lawyers are able to provide guidance to ensure your business practices comply with these very complex rules.

 HIPAA Regulation Compliance

 HIPAA compliance attorneys understand that patient health records must be kept confidential, yet be made available for release to authorized persons.
 HIPAA regulations detail what information must be protected and the manner in which it should be protected.
 The HIPAA Privacy Rule also explains how patient health information may be shared to ensure patients receive proper medical care.(3) The Privacy Rule and federal civil rights laws protect patients and their right to keep health information private.
 Patients may file a complaint with their healthcare provider or the federal Office of Civil Rights to protect their rights relating to their health information.(4)